Top 5 Reasons Hackers Might Target Your Small Business

 3. Unsecured Accounts

 We all hate forgetting our passwords.
-You have to reset it, check your email, click a link, and try to remember the new one.
+You must reset it, check your email, click a link, and remember the new one.
 That’s why so many people create familiar passwords containing something like their address, pet, or family member.

-This tactic might help you remember your passcode, but it also makes it far easier for hackers to guess it.
+This tactic might help you remember your passcode but also makes it far easier for hackers to guess it.
 Whether it’s a bank account or an employee’s work email, every account related to your business should contain a long, varied password.

-Never use the same password, and don’t use personal information or predictable patterns.
+Never use the same password; don’t use personal information or predictable patterns.